zdravkov/kendo-docs/api/wrappers/jsp/stockchart/categoryaxisitem-line.md

 ### color `String`

 The color of the lines.
-Any valid CSS color string will work here, including hex and rgb.
+Any valid CSS color string will work here, including hex and rgb.Note: This will also effect the major and minor ticks, but not the grid lines.

 #### Example
     <kendo:stockChart-categoryAxisItem-line color="color">